How to prepare financial statements for filing T2 and CO-17 corporate income tax returns

 Corporations have year-round expenses to operate their business.
 These expenses commonly include the acquisition and use of a corporate vehicle.
 These investments offer many tax benefits for incorporated companies, but they also imply certain obligations.
 A business entity of this type must also produce a financial balance sheet in addition to the income statement.

-Find out what requirements corporations have to meet for filing T2 and CO-17 corporate income tax returns.
+Find out what requirements corporations have to meet for filing T2 tax return and CO-17 corporate income tax returns.

 Accounting obligations of a corporation